 Creep and Stress Rupture Testing is designed to analyze the amount of stress a material can safely withstand until failure and elongation.
 These are important indications for products in the aerospace, automotive, power generation, medical, oil & gas and many other industries.

 Creep and Stress Rupture Tests are conducted at temperatures up to +2200°F to either ASTM E139 (creep and smooth-bar stress rupture) or ASTM E292 (notch tests).

 Stress and creep rupture tests are also conducted in various environments under vacuum or inert atmospheric conditions.
-Maximum temperature for these tests is in excess of +1700°F. Tests are usually performed on materials that exhibit excessive corrosion at elevated temperatures in an air environment.
+Tests are usually performed on materials that exhibit excessive corrosion at elevated temperatures in an air environment.
 The reduced section of a creep test specimen can also be strain-gaged as a means of measuring the amount of strain during testing.

 WMT&R has the capability of testing a number of various sizes and shapes of test specimens, some of which are shown below.

 The on-site Mechanical Engineering laboratory is staffed by specialists and engineers in product evaluation of actual prototype components and subassemblies.
 From custom design and fabrication of fixtures, to conducting the test, our mechanical engineers have the expertise and resources to assist our various testing departments in delivering data to customers in an efficient and timely manner.

 The on-site high-technology, full-service Machine Shop at Westmoreland Mechanical Testing & Research encompasses a clean, temperature-controlled environment and state-of-the-art equipment, with the ability to machine all test specimens onsite.
 In addition to machining standard specimens, our Machine Shop has the ability and resource to custom-design and machine fixtures for testing finished parts, odd shapes, and difficult or exotic materials.